Chermas/Covid19_tracker/README.md

 ## Synopsis
 This is a script that can be used to print the current confirmed cases and deaths of the new Coronavirus.

-This script was made having Polybar in mind, however because it just prints out the numbers and icons, it should work fine with other bars or scripts.
+This script was made having Polybar in mind, however because it just prints out the numbers and icons, it probably works fine with other bars.

 ## Features
 It prints out the current most recent numbers of confirmed cases and deaths of COVID-19 for either the World, or a specific country.

 There is also an `extra` option which includes the first feature alongside:
-- New confirmed cases and deaths for the given argument (World or country)
+- New confirmed cases and deaths for the given argument in the current date (World or country)
-- Trend of cumulative cases given a 7 day rolling window, shown with an upwards or downwards arrow (World or country)
+- Trend of daily new confirmed cases given a 7 day rolling window, shown with an upwards or downwards arrow (World or country)

 ## Dependencies
 - `jq`